Section-8-housing-landlord

 Only United States citizens and specific legal immigrant statuses qualify for Section 8 supportive housing benefits.

-Do Landlords Have to Accept Section 8 Tenants?
+Do Landlords Have To Accept Section 8 Tenants?

-In most areas, landlords have a choice to accept Section 8 vouchers or not.
+At least once, you might’ve asked yourself the question, “should I accept section 8 tenants?”.
+Well, in most areas, landlords have a choice to accept Section 8 vouchers or not.
 But not everywhere.

 Some states (such as Oregon) and cities (such as Seattle) impose laws that require landlords to accept Section 8 tenants.
 To deny Section 8 voucher holders constitutes discrimination in these jurisdictions, similar to Fair Housing Act violations.